Updated: Mar 24

 What Is It Like to Teach and Learn with the OMO Approach?

-Moving from theory to practice, scholars set their eyes on the adoption of OMO education in post-pandemic China, where a few public schools and universities have incorporated this new hybrid method into everyday classes.
+Moving from theory to practice, scholars set their eyes on the adoption of OMO education in post-pandemic China, where a few public schools and universities have incorporated this new hybrid learning method into everyday classes.
 A sample of 10 teachers and 20 undergraduate students participated in written interviews after three months of OMO education experience in English language courses.
 They report overall positive and hopeful views of the approach and shed light on what they think are vital for successful implementation of OMO education.

 The majority of interviewees believe that the classroom setup improves their learning experience by promoting communication and expanding access.
 One student describes the convenience that comes with on-site facilities that “we can quickly respond to teachers and communicate with classmates offline and online”.
 More importantly, what transforms the classroom experience as we know it is open and flexible access to resources.
 Besides providing safe yet quality schooling in a pandemic, through OMO learning, students are empowered with extensive access to multiple educational sources as well as the option to contribute to teaching materials and share resources with their peers.
 Therefore, as researchers observe, “the learning process becomes more student-centered”.